DaveMDS/node-red-contrib-tasmota/README.md

-# node-red-contrib-home-assistant-websocket
+# node-red-contrib-tasmota

-Tasmota devices for automation using [Node-RED](https://nodered.org/).
+Tasmota devices for building automation inside [Node-RED](https://nodered.org/).

-The goal of the project si to support a wide set of features exposed by the Tasmota firmware over MQTT.
+The goal of the project is to support a wide set of features exposed by the Tasmota firmware over MQTT.

 ## Getting Started